Burning Bush

 red burning bush

-As fall arrives, there is one bush that stands out from the others for its gorgeous fall color however, this fall beauty unfortunately also possesses a dark side.
-This shrub is a member of the bittersweet family and is native to northeastern Asia, Japan and central China.
-Burning bush was first introduced to the United States in the mid-1800’s and was extremely popular due to its brilliant red fall foliage, corky winged branches and orange-red fruits which helped provide year-round interest in the landscape.
-Burning bush is very adaptable, tolerating a range of sun conditions, a variety of different soil conditions along with handling the wide range of weather conditions that we experience in Kansas.
-The issue with burning bush is those orange-red seeds that provide winter interest will sprout and the plants take over the landscape bed, forested areas and anywhere the birds spread the seeds.
-This plant has been listed on the state noxious weed list in several states and has been known to come up from seed in Butler county.
-While I won’t say you have to pull these plants up, they do bear watching to make sure they aren’t spreading in your landscape.
+As fall arrives, one bush stands out from the others for its gorgeous fall color; however, this fall beauty, unfortunately, also possesses a dark side.
+This shrub is a member of the bittersweet family and is native to northeastern Asia, Japan, and central China.
+Burning bush was first introduced to the United States in the mid-1800s.
+It was extremely popular due to its brilliant red fall foliage, corky-winged branches, and orange-red fruits, which helped provide year-round interest in the landscape.
+Burning bush is very adaptable, tolerating a range of sun conditions and various soil conditions and handling the wide range of weather conditions we experience in Kansas.
+The issue with burning bush is that those orange-red seeds that provide winter interest will sprout, and the plants will take over the landscape bed, forested areas, and wherever the birds spread the seeds.
+This plant has been listed on the state noxious weed list in several states and has been known to come up from seed in Butler County.
+While I won’t say you must pull these plants up, they do bear-watching to ensure they aren’t spreading in your landscape.

 MG Logo